jsgroth/jgb/README.md

 ### Rust

-This project requires version 1.65.0 or later of the [Rust toolchain](https://doc.rust-lang.org/book/ch01-01-installation.html) to build.
+This project requires the latest stable version of the [Rust toolchain](https://doc.rust-lang.org/book/ch01-01-installation.html) to build.
 See link for installation instructions.

 ### SDL2